veloc/greenhouse/Pi/01-readme.md

 `/mnt    /etc/auto.nfs`

 `sudo service autofs restart`
-> dont forget to set the permissions serverwise!
+**dont forget to set the permissions serverwise!**

 ##### bkup_rpimage-script
 I´ve written a little start script to be able to just fire and forget the bkup_rpimage-script.
-My forked version can be found at https://github.com/veloc/bkup_rpimage both scripts are being made executable and are being put at /usr/bin:
+My forked version can be found at https://github.com/veloc/bkup_rpimage

+Both scripts are being made executable and are being put at /usr/bin:

 ```
 sudo chmod +x /usr/bin/run_bkup.sh